erikdmitchell/pickle-custom-login/readme.txt

 3. Copy the templates from plugins/em-custom-login/templates into themes/{active-theme}/em-custom-login/templates.
 4. Edit the files in your theme as needed.

+= How do I add custom registration fields? =

+This functionality is coming in our next release.

 == Screenshots ==

 1. The (admin) settings panel.